Interpretable Deep Learning for Stock Returns: A Consensus-Bottleneck Asset Pricing Model: A Structural Representation of Belief Aggregation and Pricing

 This framework is further developed by defining the functional form of the conditional expectation as a composite function,

 where the function $f(\cdot)$ and $g(\cdot)$ are smooth functions parameterized by learnable parameters $\theta$ and $\phi$.
 The function $f(\cdot)$ is specifically designed to model the conditional expectation of analyst consensus.
 Then, the function $g(\cdot)$ models the expected return only using the features of approximated consensus from the previous step, creating a ``concept-bottleneck" within the prediction model.
 This empirical design is predicated on the understanding that both researchers in empirical asset pricing and financial analysts share the objective of assessing a firm's value and discerning the factors that influence these valuations.
-While analysts often have access to broader datasets, including some predictive signals that may not be publicly available or included in this article, asset pricing panel data can represent a information subset in a decent quality by providing a comprehensive and quantifiable measures of firm's fundamentals and macroeconomic conditions that are crucial for the approximation of the consensus, as shown in the empirical results later on.
+While analysts often have access to broader datasets, including some predictive signals that may not be publicly available or included in this article, the asset pricing panel can provide a high-quality, observable subset of information about firm fundamentals and macroeconomic conditions that is useful for approximating analyst consensus, as shown in the empirical results later on.

 In mathematical form, $f(\cdot)$ approximates the analyst consensus variables, denoted as $C_{i,t}$.

 Let the approximated value of $C_{i,t}$ and the parameter $\phi$ be $\hat{C}_{i,t}$ and $\hat{\phi}$, respectively, then,